Aalto University: Study in Arts, Design and Architecture

 The School of Arts, Design and Architecture has been a leader in art and design education in Finland for over 138 years.
 It is an international postgraduate university institution with students from over 50 countries.
 It offers doctorate, master and bachelor's degrees in a wide range of disciplines – fine art, design, new media, art education, visual culture, motion picture and production design.
 School of Arts, Design and Architecture is a pioneer in research and in developing interdisciplinary study programmes.

 The school received its current name in the beginning of 2012 when the architecture department moved in from the School of Engineering (previously part of Helsinki University of Technology).
 The architecture programmes lead to the Master of Science degrees in architecture and landscape architecture.

 In 2021, Aalto University was ranked the sixth globally according to the QS World University Rankings by the subject Art and Design.
+The school maintained this position in the QS World University Rankings by Subject published in March 2023, once again placing sixth globally in art and design.
+In the same ranking, Aalto University was also placed 48th in architecture and the built environment.

 Study in Business

 The School of Business offers degrees in economics and business administration at the Bachelor, Master, Licentiate and Doctoral levels, along with MBA programs targeted to business professionals.
 Many of the degrees and programs are offered in English.

 In its degree programs, the school has a two-step program structure with a three-year bachelor's degree followed by a two-year master's degree.
 A doctoral degree normally takes four additional years.
 Financial Times ranked Aalto University School of Business 29th in the European Business school rankings in 2013.

 Aalto University School of Business is located at the Otaniemi campus.
 The school offers two Bachelor of Science Programs (one in Finnish at the Otaniemi campus and the other in English at the Mikkeli campus) and 13 Master of Science Programs (12 are offered in English).

-The Aalto University School of Business is the first business school in Finland and the first business school in the Nordic countries to have received all three labels of excellence from the world's leading business school accreditation bodies: AACSB, AMBA, EQUIS.
-This Triple Crown status is an honor held by only few business schools worldwide.
-The school is also an active member of the CEMS (Global Alliance in Management Education) and PIM (Partnership in International Management).